cichyr/taskbar-shortcut-groups/README.md

 ## Installation instructions

-From releases download desired .zip file and unzip it at any location.
-`Win-x64` zip is for 64bit Windows, while `win-x86` one is for 32bit Windows.
+Requirements: 64-bit Windows.
 There is no Linux or MacOS support.
+From releases download .zip file and unzip it at any location.

 ## Updating instructions